 Fees and Funding

 The Nursery Education Grant funds free childcare and education for 2 to 4-year-olds.
 All 3 to 4-year-olds in England can get 570 hours of free early education or childcare per year.
 This is usually taken as 15 hours each week for 38 weeks of the year.
-This is funded by the nursery education grant from local authorities of about £3.80 per child, per hour.

 Early Years Pupil Premium

 The Early Years Pupil Premium (EYPP) is additional funding for early years’ settings to improve the education they provide for 3 and 4 year-olds.
 In order that the Statutory Framework can be implemented and that every child can achieve well and receive high quality provision, the EYPP is being offered for eligible children aged three and four.
 You can find out if you are eligible by filling in the details when you complete the funding form.